Baudin999/ck.actions/README.md

 Step 1: Clone the project
 `git clone https://github.com/Baudin999/ck.actions.git`

+Step 2: Go to directory
+`cd ck.actions`

-Step 2: install the npm packages
+Step 3: install the npm packages
 `npm install`

-Step 3: install the jspm packages
+Step 4: install the jspm packages
 `jspm install`

+Step 5: run the compiler
+``

 This should be enough to run the application.
 The rest of the document explains how to use the ck.actions library.